yogyogi/CRUD-Operations-in-ADO.NET-with-ASP.NET-Core/README.md

   }
 }
 ```
 ## Dont forget to Star this repository.
-Thank YOu !
+Thank You !